LanWu076/LanWu076.github.io/_pages/about.md

 About me
 ======
-I am an about to graduate PhD student from [the Robotics Institute](https://www.uts.edu.au/research/robotics-institute), School of Mechanical and Mechatronic Engineering, University of Technology Sydney.
+I am a postdoctoral research fellow from [the Robotics Institute](https://www.uts.edu.au/research/robotics-institute), School of Mechanical and Mechatronic Engineering, University of Technology Sydney.
 My principal supervisor is [A/Prof. Teresa Vidal-Calleja](https://profiles.uts.edu.au/Teresa.VidalCalleja) and co-supervisor is [Dr. Alen Alempijevic](https://profiles.uts.edu.au/alen.alempijevic).
 My thesis is entitled "Probabilistic Implicit Surfaces for Localisation, Mapping and Planning".
 My research focus is on probabilistic perception with depth sensors to perform efficient and effective mapping, accurate localisation and optimisation-based path planning for robotic systems.

-Selected research outcomes (2019-2022)
+Selected research outcomes (2020-2022)
 ======
 * **Skeleton-Based Conditionally Independent Gaussian Process Implicit Surfaces for Fusion in Sparse to Dense 3D Reconstruction** <br />
 IEEE Robotics and Automation Letters, vol. 5, no. 2, pp. 1532–1539, 2020 <br />